Consultant Children's Speech and Language Therapist

 Additional charges will be made the preparation of handouts/resources.
 The fee will depend upon the number of participants and the specific requirements you have.

-Assessment of a child's speech, language and communication needs and preparation of a medico-legal report which is used for an appeal to the SEND tribunal.
+Assessment of a child's speech, language and communication needs and preparation of a medico-legal "Tribunal Ready" report which is used for an appeal to the SEND Tribunal.

-Fee: £79.20 per hour (Legal Aid Agency rate) for assessment/report writing
+Fee: From £79.20 per hour (Legal Aid Agency rate) for assessment/report writing

-Fee: £400 per court appearance as an expert witness
+Fee: From £400 per court appearance as an expert witness (Legal aid rate)

 Why take my child to see a Speech and Language Therapist?